lincolnloop/css-frameworks-talk/NOTES.md

 Sooo... do you need a third-party reset?
 Do you need to reset <kbd>, <hr>, etc.

+## Individual Tricks

+* Using border-box to make everything match the exact sizes you specify.
+*

 Resources:

 * http://jaydenseric.com/blog/forget-normalize-or-resets-lay-your-own-css-foundation (doesn't account for forms)